doganes1507/multithreading-benchmark/README.md

 In the future, .exe files may be added to make it easier to download and use the application.

 ## Usage
-Currently, benchmarks can be interacted with using the console application.
-In the future, a graphical user interface (GUI) may be added to make interacting with the benchmarks easier.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to multithreading-benchmark, feel free to open a pull request or issue on the GitHub repository.